Fort Adair |

 (1760), Long Island

 A temporary VA colonial militia fort located on Long Island during the Cherokee War.
-It was built by the relief force for Fort Loudoun, but they never arrived in time to help.
+It was built by the relief force headed for Fort Loudoun after it was attacked by the Cherokee, but they never proceeded further from here.
 Replaced by Fort Robinson.

 King's Mill Fort

 (1776), Sullivan County

 A fortified stone-built gristmill located within Edmund Pendleton's 1750 land patent on the North Fork of Reedy Creek (Boozy Creek today), originally built by Col. James King in 1774.
 It's local importance as a militia supply post was reduced after Fort Patrick Henry was built in September 1776.
 Located on the west bank of Boozy Creek near its junction with Reedy Creek, just west of the Salem United Methodist Church at Boozy Creek Road and Bloomingdale Road.
 The mill was still in existence in 1792 when the settlers of King's Mill Station were evicted, and the land sold off beginning in 1794.

 Robert Patterson's Fort

 A settlers' fort and mill.
 Area settlers took refuge here in 1776 during a Cherokee attack.

 Henry Rice's Mill Fort